 Forming or joining a team is a way to engage with family and friends for a common goal, coordinate fundraising efforts, and have fun!
 Special tshirts, props (think poop emoji or anything Duke Blue- the color of colorectal cancer awareness), and costumes are absolutely allowed and encouraged.
 We would love to take team photos before the race- gather together with your team and then come over to the inflatable colon or stage for team photos before the race.

 Also Stop By

-Please also take a stroll through the Community, Duke and Sponsor Table area and if you are a Colorectal Cancer, please stop by the Survivors tent, all located between the Registration area and the Start/Finish Line.
+Please also take a stroll through the Community, Duke and Sponsor Table area and if you are a Colorectal Cancer survivor, please stop by the Survivors tent, all located between the Registration area and the Start/Finish Line.
 There will also be a Duke Research table where you can learn about ongoing research at Duke and how CRUSH has contributed to current projects.

 We will have post-race snacks, but also consider enjoying the food court or other restaurants at Northgate Mall.
 We will also have FOOD TRUCKS!

 We're going to run rain or shine.
 Hope you will, too!